LaxarJS/laxar/docs/manuals/widgets_and_activities.md

   An optional list of new LaxarJS features that this widget is compatible with.
   It allows individual widgets to _opt in_ to breaking LaxarJS changes (similarly to the Python _import from future_ construct), without harming widgets that do not yet support these changes.

+  In the past, this was used to opt-in to a new event vocabulary.
+  Right now, there are no upcoming features to be activated here.

 * `controls`

   An optional list of LaxarJS controls used by this widget.
-  Each control is represented by its RequireJS path.
+  Each control is represented by its path, which may either be relative to the controls-root (usually `application/controls`) or resolvable by the module loader (webpack).
-  This allows the LaxarJS runtime to automatically load the AngularJS modules and CSS styles associated with these controls whenever your widget is used.
+  This allows the LaxarJS runtime to automatically load the modules and CSS styles associated with these controls whenever your widget is used.
-  Refer to [Providing Controls](./providing_controls.md) for on loading user interface components and their resources in this manner.
+  Refer to [Providing Controls](./providing_controls.md) on loading user interface components and their resources in this manner.

+* `templateSource`

+  You can load the template from a different source in order to support a preprocessing syntax such as [Mustache](https://mustache.github.io/) or [pug](https://pugjs.org/).
+  Simply set the `templateSource` to the respective path relative to the theme folder, such as `shopping-cart-widget.pug` and make sure that an appropriate (webpack) loader is installed.

+* `styleSource`

+  Instead of CSS you can also use [SCSS](http://sass-lang.com/) or [LESS](http://lesscss.org/), by providing this entry in the `widget.json`, which must be a path within the theme-folder (for example `scss/shopping-cart-widget.scss`).
+  Make sure that you have a (webpack) loader installed to handle the file type of your choice.

-### The Widget Scope
+### Widget Services

-The widget controller and the template have access to the widget scope.
+The widget controller has access to a set of injectable widget services, which are described in detail in the [manual on widget services](./widget_services.md).

-The scope may be used by widget controllers to communicate with directives such as `ngForm`.
-To avoid entanglement, multiple widgets (even if nested) do *not* communicate through the scope but *always use the event bus* for this.
+When using the integration technology `"angular"`, these are passed as AngularJS controller injections, along with the AngularJS `$scope`.
+The LaxarJS angular adapter puts some additional properties on the scope that simplify writing templates and controller logic:

+* `$scope.features`

+  An alias to the `axFeatures` widget service injection, useful for (one-time) template bindings.

 * `$scope.eventBus`

-  Most of the time, this is the only LaxarJS scope property used by widget controllers.
-  Of course, controllers will almost always add their own properties.
+  An alias to the `axEventBus` widget service injection, for publish/subscribe interaction.

 * `$scope.widget.id`

  A unique identifier for this widget within the page.
  You can use it to generate unique DOM IDs, for example to connect `label` and `input` elements in an HTML form.